GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ..
 Warning::
   - The above script works well but it can be more efficient if a background script is used as well.

-3.3.4.
+  - But the movie-making process can be faster if a background script is used as well.

+3.4.2.
 The background script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Within :gmt-module:`movie` module, there is an optional background (`-Sb<https://docs.generic-mapping-tools.org/dev/movie.html#sb>`_) script that it is used for two purposes:
+Within :gmt-module:`movie` module, there is an optional background (`-Sb <https://docs.generic-mapping-tools.org/dev/movie.html#sb>`_) script that it is used for two purposes:

 #.
 Create files that will be needed by main script to make the movie.
 #.
 Make a static background plot that should form the background for all frames.